lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 such as environment itself, allocated resources, mount information, environment variables set on the previous pages, preopen ports, etc., Review the settings, users could launch the session by clicking 'Launch' button.
-Click the 'Edit' button located at the top right of each card to redirect to relevent page.
+Click the 'Edit' button located at the top right of each card to redirect to relevant page.

 If there is an issue with the settings, an error message will be displayed as follows.
 Users can edit their settings when this happens.